Looking to monitor for performance regressions in your app? Or maybe just want to understand your app's baseline performance for your users?

 You can use these metrics to identify when the key user journey you're testing starts taking longer to complete, or simply confirm when your app performance improvements have started to positively impact those same user journeys.

 The dots on the performance tab are clickable and take you to the specific test run.

 Enterprise plan feature

 This feature is currently only available to Enterprise plans and mabl trials.
 To upgrade, please contact your mabl CSM.

-Dive into individual test outputs to review the "Performance" chart for each step using the same Speed Index metric.
-In the example below, we can see how an individual step contributes to a worsening performance trend but is also a performance anomaly that may be worth investigating further.
+In browser tests, the performance tab for individual steps shows the speed index metric over time.
+For example, the following speed index chart shows how an individual step contributed to a worsening performance trend but is also a performance anomaly that may be worth investigating further.

 Mabl will report on the performance for the last 90 days, helping you understand the baseline performance of your app over time.
 Since you can also filter your results by the environment they ran against, you can also understand performance differences between your different environments and how that may influence your testing strategies.